-Although designed for working professionals, no background knowledge is required prior to enrollment and therefore these new courses will appeal to anyone interested in gaining a foundational knowledge of blockchain or FinTech.
+Although designed for working professionals, these new courses will appeal to anyone interested in gaining a foundational knowledge of blockchain or FinTech.
+And no background knowledge is required prior to enrollment.

-They are a welcome addition to the blockchain courses already offered by the other Ivy League universities – filling a space between Princeton’s online 11-week Bitcoin and Cryptocurrency Technologies MOOC (free) and the significantly more expensive Blockchain for Business certificate ($3,600) offered by Cornell and the Introduction to Blockchain and Bitcoin course ($2,750) and FinTech online short course ($3,600) offered by Harvard.
+They are a welcome addition to the blockchain courses already offered by the other Ivy League universities – filling a space between Princeton’s online 11-week Bitcoin & Cryptocurrency Technologies course (free) and the significantly more expensive Blockchain for Business certificate ($3,600) offered by Cornell, and the Introduction to Blockchain & Bitcoin ($2,750) and FinTech ($3,600) courses offered by Harvard.